 A painter Who Farms

-Our latest feature artist documentary premiered at the Martha's Vineyard Film Festival.
+Our latest feature artist documentary premiered at the Martha's Vineyard Film Festival, which was the first of five sell-out screening events.
 See our PRESS page for articles about recent screenings as well as reviews.
-The next screening will be on August 1 at the Martha's Vineyard Film Center.
 A Painter Who Farms is about Allen Whiting, a farmer who has been living off the land as his family has for 12 generations, though he is known more for his plein-air paintings, depictions of island landscapes that can be found in the collections of those lucky few who have been visiting his home gallery since the 70s.
 From his taciturn delivery to his creative expression of the beauty that surrounds him, Whiting is the human embodiment of Martha's Vineyard, the island in which his roots run deep, and from which he derives his inspiration.

 from haarlem to harlem

 Our short documentary film about emerging artist Alanna Airitam premiered at Museum of Photographic Arts on March 28, 2018, and is now available on The Artist Odyssey.
 See our PRESS page for an excellent review of this film by KPBS Film Reviewer Beth Accomando.
 Film Summary: Fatigued by incessant news of black people being shot and killed, and with the election as the final straw, artist Alanna Airitam decided create a body of work to portray black people as she knows them to be, which is far from the media's persistently negative narrative.
 “I was tired of the narrative that we aren’t worthy of being treated with respect, that we aren’t beautiful, that we don’t belong,” she says.
 Alanna set out to prove these negative messages false with images that reveal the “true grace, pride, beauty, power, and strength” of black people in the face of all they have suffered.